Your search on Twitter can be classified into two forms:

-When you place the cursor in the search box, you can see the searches you’ve saved under the “Saved searches” section.
+When you place the cursor in the search box, you can see the searches you have saved under the “Saved searches” section.

 Your saved searches are available to you on all Twitter platforms.
 For example, you saved a search on PC.
-But that search will be shown to you on the Twitter app.
+However, that search will be shown to you on the Twitter app.